syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/create-project.md

 ---
 layout: post
-title: Create Project in Blazor - Syncfusion
+title: Create Project in Blazor | Syncfusion
-description: Learn here about how to create the project and install NuGet packages in Essential Syncfusion Blazor Components.
+description: Learn here about how to create the project and install NuGet packages using Syncfusion Blazor Extension for Visual Studio.
 platform: Blazor
 component: Common
 documentation: ug